ckaestne/seaibib/README.md

 really requirements engineering problems.
 For example: There are many different notions of fairness, but which one is the right one for the project?
 How does the model interact with the environment and what safeguards should be installed to detect feedback loops or assure safety in those interactions?
-Unfortunately, the literature on requirements engineering for AI-enabled systems seems rather sparse.*
+Unfortunately, the literature explicitly on requirements engineering for AI-enabled systems seems rather sparse – but there are many papers that are implicitly mostly about requirements engineering.*

 Vogelsang, Andreas, and Markus Borg. "[Requirements Engineering for Machine Learning: Perspectives from Data Scientists](https://arxiv.org/pdf/1908.04674.pdf)."
 In Proc. of the 6th International Workshop on Artificial Intelligence for Requirements Engineering (AIRE), 2019.